nocomplexity/FreeAndOpenMachineLearning/ml-business-use.rst

 - Managers, architects, developers and engineers with an open mindset.
 So open for learning and experimenting.

 - Descent knowledge of key quality aspects involved.
 E.g. privacy, safety and security.
 A must take these privacy, safety and security serious from the start.
 Do it by design.
 It can initially take some extra time.
-But once key safeguards are in place experimenting with data and machine learning outcomes is possible with lower risks.
+But once key safeguards are in place experimenting with data and machine learning outcomes are possible with lower risks.
 So make sure you involve some privacy and security experts from the start.

 - Solid business innovation strategy, innovation management system (process and people) available.